Solihull Lodge

-Solihull Lodge is a residential area of Solihull (to the southwest of Shirley), near its border with Birmingham (Yardley Wood and Warstock areas).
-The area developed originally from a number of farms which were located near to the Mill Pond on Priory Road.
+Solihull Lodge is a residential area of Solihull, England (to the southwest of Shirley), near its border with Birmingham (Yardley Wood and Warstock areas).
+The area developed originally from a number of farms which were located near the Mill Pond on Priory Road.
 The arrival of the Birmingham–Stratford canal enabled more development, and now the area has a population of around 2,500.
 The area includes Peterbrook Primary School, The Lodge Public House, Solihull Lodge Community Centre, and local shops Oxhill Road One Stop and Esso Spar.